Career Changers – Follow Your Heart, But Not to the Bottom of the Salary Scale

 So what can career changers or those returning to the profession after a long absence do to sell themselves?
 First, let’s consider the advantages older candidates bring to international teaching.
 Those in their 30s and 40s (hopefully) bring a greater reliability to their duties.
 It’s less likely that these will be the faculty members coming into class bleary-eyed after an all-night binger.
 Second, older candidates have probably already withstood significant job stress which can make them less likely to become “runners” when things don’t go as planned abroad.
 Most importantly, older candidates can bring related professional skills with them that school heads would be wise to note.
 For example:

 Candidates with management experience often make great leaders at the department or administrative level.
 Those with athletic prowess can be inspiring coaches.
 Those coming from IT are likely to be far more agile in classroom technologies than the average instructor.
 Those who have experience in foreign languages, or with a specific foreign population, should highlight how quickly they would adapt to X, Y or Z country or situation.

 How much related skills are worth in real terms is anyone’s guess, and many school heads have blinders on to everyone but the most experienced candidates, but whatever added value you can communicate in your profile might give you a step up on what would otherwise be a very tall ladder.
 Career-changers and others, ISR invites you to share your thoughts on this topic.

-This entry was posted on Thursday, October 20th, 2011 at 11:42 am and is filed under Uncategorized.
+This entry was posted on Thursday, October 20th, 2011 at 11:42 am and is filed under Moving & Living Overseas, Overseas and Over-50.
 You can follow any responses to this entry through the RSS 2.0 feed.

 You can skip to the end and leave a response.
 Pinging is currently not allowed.